Find Affordable College Courses

 Westminster, CO

-Front Range Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
-It came in at #8 on the list.
-FRCC is a large public school located in the suburb of Westminster.
+Front Range Community College landed the #8 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
+FRCC is a large public school located in the large suburb of Westminster.

 About 96% of the students majoring in medical assisting at the school are women while 4% are male.